giantswarm/docs/src/content/guides/advanced-coredns-configuration/index.md

     }
 ```

 __Warning:__ Please make sure you test the final `Corefile` carefully.
-We do not take responsibility of wrong custom configuration that could break workload communication.
+We do not take responsibility for incorrect custom configuration that could break workload communication.

 ## Further reading